Available in VPC

 requests:

-storage: 10Gi # (default value) Do not work for the local storage
+storage: 10Gi # (default value) Does not work for local storage.

 kubectl -n {namespace} apply -f local-path-pvc.yaml